Ph.D. psychology programs

 About The Chicago School of Professional Psychology

-The Chicago School is a not-for-profit, accredited institution with more than 4,500 students at campuses across the country (Chicago, Los Angeles, and Washington, D.C.) and online.
-TCSPP has been an innovator in the field of psychology and related behavioral science for more than 30 years.
+The Chicago School of Professional Psychology is a not-for-profit, regionally accredited institution with more than 4,300 students at campuses across the country (Chicago, Southern California, and Washington, D.C.) and online.
+TCSPP has been an innovator in the field of psychology and related behavioral science since 1979.
 TCSPP offers more than 20 degree programs and a wealth of opportunities for international experiences.